infor-design/enterprise-ng/QUICKSTART.md

-# SoHoXi-Angular QuickStart Guide
+# enterprise-ng QuickStart Guide

-This quickstart guide demonstrates how to build and run a simple Angular application using the SoHoXi Angular Component package (**@infor/sohoxi-angular**).
+This quickstart guide demonstrates how to build and run a simple Angular application using the **enterprise-ng** package (**@infor/sohoxi-angular**).

 You can download the latest version of the code from [quickstart](http://git.infor.com/scm/soho/sohoxi-angular-quickstart.git).

 ## Prerequisites

-If **Node.js** and npm aren't already on your machine, install them.
-These examples require Node 6.9.0 or higher and NPM 3 or higher.
+If **Node.js** and **npm** are not already on your machine, install them.
+These examples require Node 8.11 or higher and NPM 3 or higher.
 To check which version you are using, run `node -v` and `npm -v` in a terminal window.

 This quick start guide uses **@angular/cli** to create, build and run the application.

-At the time of writing the version of **@angular/cli** used was 1.6.3 with **angular** 5.1.2.
+At the time of writing the version of **@angular/cli** used was 6.0.0 with **angular** 6.0.0.

 ## Step 0 : Install Pre-Prerequisites

 From a command prompt, run:

 ```
-npm install -g @angular/cli@1.6.2
+npm install -g @angular/cli@6.0.0
 ```

 ## Step 1 : Create and Configure the Project

 ### Create the project folder

-Using a terminal/console window, use **@angular/cli** to initialise the project, creating scaffolding for the application (in this case **sohoxi-angular-quickstart**):
+Using a terminal/console window, use **@angular/cli** to initialise the project, creating scaffolding for the application (in this case **enterprise-ng-quickstart**):

 ```
-ng new sohoxi-angular-quickstart
+ng new enterprise-ng-quickstart
 ```

 (Note: `ng init` has been removed.)

 ## Step 2 : Install Packages

-The project will need access to the Infor NPM registy to be able to pull down the latest *SohoXI* component libraries for jQuery and Angular.
+The project will need access to the Infor NPM registy to be able to pull down the latest Infor Design Lab *enterprise* component libraries for jQuery and Angular.

 The easiest way to achieve this is to create the file `.npmrc` at the root of the project, and edit the file to include: